- How can my child be considered for enrollment?

 - Do you encourage parent involvement?

 We thrive on parent involvement!
-St. Mark’s could not, and would not want to get along without parents.
-Clearly our program has thrived since 1968 because we choose to form a partnership with parents while we work together to make the most of these most-important formative years.
+St. Mark’s could not and would not want to get along without parents.
+Clearly, our program has thrived since 1968 because we choose to form a partnership with parents while we work together to make the most of these most-important formative years.
 We invite parents to work, play, and join in when possible.
-We ask that you participate in our two annual fundraising events: our Kids Resale and our Annual Carnival.
-And we enjoy parents who like to share their occupation or hobby in their child’s class.
-Parents are also an important part of our School Board where we make all decisions regarding the well-being of our children, families, staff, and facility.
+We ask that you participate in and/or volunteer for our annual fundraising events.
+Additionally, we enjoy parents who like to share their occupation or hobby in their child’s class.
+Parents are also an important part of our School Board, where we make all decisions regarding the well-being of our children, families, staff, and facility.

 - What are “Wheel Toy Days?”